bemanproject/task/docs/issues.md

 `SCHED(*this)` only gets initialized when the `task` gets `connect`ed to a suitable receiver.
-The intention of the current specification is to establish the invariant that the coroutine is running on the correct scheduler when the coroutine is resumed.
+The intention of the current specification is to establish the invariant that the coroutine is running on the correct scheduler when the coroutine is resumed (see discussion of `affine_on` below).
 The mechanisms used to achieve that are not detailed to avoid requiring that it gets scheduled.
 The formulation should, at least, be improved to clarify that the coroutine isn't resumed immediates, possibly using

 > - the coroutine [to be resumed]{.rm}[resuming]{.add} on an execution
 >     agent of the execution resource associated with `SCHED(*this)`